Get exclusive member benefits & effect social change. Join Today

 Teething rings are also popular options.
 Babies can chew on these to ease the discomfort.
 If you can, chill a teething ring in the refrigerator beforehand.
 This provides pressure on the gums along with a soothing coolness.
 You should never freeze the ring because it can break and possibly choke your infant.

 During teething, a baby’s constant drooling can irritate their skin.
-Use a bib to keep your baby’s chin dry, as best as possible.
+Use a bib to keep your baby’s chin as dry as possible.

 There are other supposed remedies out there that should be avoided.
 In fact, such methods can actually harm your baby.
 Never: